Egbert-Azure/Install-HITECH-C-COMPILER/README.md

 ```

 This should make it the default build task that runs when you press `Ctrl+Shift+B`.
-Default is `libz.lib` which needs to be changed depending on your project.
+Default is `libz.lib` together with `holte.lib` for GenieIIIs CP/M, which needs to be changed depending on your project.

 ## Acknowledgments ##